meshtastic/firmware/docs/radio-settings.md

 The maximum power allowed is +14dBM.

+### 433 MHz

+There are eight channels defined with a 0.2 MHz gap between them.
+Channel zero starts at 433.175 MHz

+### 870 MHz

 There are eight channels defined with a 0.3 MHz gap between them.
 Channel zero starts at 865.20 MHz